jeffjaw/coding-tasks/frontend/README.md

 ## User Story
 As the System User I would like to see active user’s personal data in a table so that I may make management decisions.
 I would like to filter, order and search the data to help me make those decisions.

+## Usage

+Run `npm install` for install dependencies
+Run `ng serve` for local development

-## Development server
+## Dependencies

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+- Angular 14
+- Primeng datatable for data grid

 ## Build